← Back to blog

 VAT on Food Imports

 Certain food products are standard-rated for UK VAT (20%): confectionery, crisps and similar savoury snacks, ice cream, sports drinks, alcoholic beverages, and hot food.
-If you're importing any of these, the standard 20% VAT applies both at import and at the point of domestic sale.
+If you're importing any of these, the standard 20% VAT applies both at import and at the point of domestic sale — use postponed VAT accounting to avoid the cash flow hit of paying it upfront.

 Biosecurity and Health Certification

-Food imports into the UK are subject to biosecurity controls administered by the Animal and Plant Health Agency (APHA).
+Food imports into the UK are subject to biosecurity controls.
+Checks on food at Border Control Posts are largely run by port health authorities, with the Animal and Plant Health Agency (APHA) covering plants and live animals.
 The specific requirements depend on what you're importing:

 Failing to provide required health documentation results in the consignment being held and potentially destroyed.
 The costs of destruction fall on the importer.
 For food imports, health certification must be arranged before the goods ship — it cannot be resolved once the goods arrive at the UK border.